AnselmoGPP/know_base/topics/computer_graphics/vulkan_fundamentals.md

 ### Binding memory

-Each `VkBuffer` or `VkImage`, depending on its properties (tiling mode, usage flags...) will report their memory requirements via `vkGetBufferMemoryRequirements` or `vkGetImageMemoryRequirements`.
+Each `VkBuffer` or `VkImage`, depending on its properties (tiling mode, usage flags…) will report their memory requirements via `vkGetBufferMemoryRequirements` or `vkGetImageMemoryRequirements`.
 The reported size accounts for padding for alignment between mips, hidden meta-data, etc. The requirements also include a bitmask of the memory types that are compatible with this resouce.
 Once you have the right memory type, size, and alignment, you can bind it with `vkBindBufferMemory` or `vkBindImageMemory`.
 This bind is **immutable** and must happen before you start using this resource.

 ### Command buffers and submissions

 Commands are explicitly recorded to a `VkCommandBuffer`, which is then submitted to a `VkQueue` via `vkQueueSubmit()`.
-These commands will be executed in turn (though Vulkan has very specific ordering guarantees, mostrly about what work can overlap rather than wholesale rearrangement).
+These commands will be executed in turn (though Vulkan has very specific ordering guarantees, they`re mostly about what work can overlap rather than wholesale rearrangement).

 A `VkCommandBuffer` is allocated from a `VkCommandPool`.
 This allows better threading behaviour since command buffers and command pools must be externally synchronised.
 You can have a pool per thread and allocate (`vkAllocateCommandBuffers()`) or free (`vkFreeCommandBuffers()`) command buffers without heavy locking.

 A `VkQueue` makes work serialised to be passed to the GPU.
-A `VkPhysicalDevice` can report a number of queue __families__ with different capabilities (graphics, compute...).
+A `VkPhysicalDevice` can report a number of queue __families__ with different capabilities (graphics, compute…).
 When you create your device you ask for a certain number of queues from each family, and then you can enumerate them from the device after creation with `vkGetDeviceQueue()`.
 When using multiple queues, they must be synchronised against each other since they can run out of order or in parallel.
 Be aware that some implementations might require you to use a separate queue for swapchain presentation (most won't).

 ### Shaders and pipeline state objects (PSO)

-A `VkPipeline` takes a lot of state, but allows specific parts of the fixed function pipeline to be set dynamically (viewport, stencil masks and refs, blend constants, ...) when calling `vkCreateGraphicsPipelines()`.
+A `VkPipeline` takes a lot of state, but allows specific parts of the fixed function pipeline to be set dynamically (viewport, stencil masks and refs, blend constants…) when calling `vkCreateGraphicsPipelines()`.
 Optionally, you can specify a `VkPipelineCache` at creation time, which allows to compile a bunch of pipelines and save it to disk (`vkGetPipelineCacheData()`).

 A `VkShaderModule` is created from a SPIR-V module, which can contain several entry points, and you choose one of them at pipeline creation.